on June 14, 2012

 - There were several instances of foreshadowing that I picked up on, but since the book is more about feeling than anything else it didn’t detract from the book at all.

-- There is just one thing that bothered me about My Life Next Door and it was enough to give it 4 stars instead of 5 (and I thought about this a lot).
+- There is just one thing that bothered me about My Life Next Door.
 I apologize if this is a little vague but I don’t want to spoil it.
 There is an incident towards the end of the book that changes things for Samantha and Jase and as the incident is resolved I felt like it was a little too fast and easy.
 It went a little too smooth (for the main characters anyway).
-Everything else throughout is very real.
+Everything else throughout is so very real.
 There are no realistic but far fetched occurrences so this one thing felt a little out of place.
-I just don’t think it would be that easy in real life.
 I kind of expected there to be some processing time, but there wasn’t.
-And that’s why it’s just a 4 star book.